Skip to content

 await prompt.ask({ input: "Hello" });

 Why namespaced and not flat?
-Several names (checkAvailability, defaultCacheKey, createSessionStorageCache) appear in more than one package, so a flat re-export at the root would collide.
+Names like isAvailable and checkAvailability appear in every package, so a flat re-export at the root would collide.
 Namespacing keeps each block’s surface intact.

 Use the scoped packages directly when: